 All of the collider equipment has been removed except for some underground generators in the tunnels.

-So why did construction of the LHC succeed where the SSC failed?
+Why did the LHC succeed and the SSC fail?

 CERN’s construction of the Large Hadron Collider on a property that already had tunnels was a big factor; excavating millions of tons of earth proved to be the most expensive part of the construction process.